 Lincoln Road is a great place to hang out day or night, but when it’s time for Sunday brunch, Juvia is the place to go.
 Like any great French restaurant, there’s plenty of champagne available, even during brunch.
-In terms of food, there are great seafood options and a slew of delicious appetizers that can be passed around the table and shared, leading to a wonderful, family-style brunch.
+In terms of food, there are great seafood options and a slew of delicious appetizers that can be passed around the table and shared, leading to a beautiful, family-style brunch.

 This Mediterranean restaurant has one of the best brunches on South Beach.
-The buffet has an almost endless number of gourmet options that will keep you there for hours on end.
+The buffet has an almost endless number of gourmet options that will keep you there for hours.
 You also have the option of bottomless mimosas, bloody Mary’s, and sangria while you eat.
 It’s not the cheapest place out there, but if you’re looking to indulge yourself and have an extravagant Brunch, Vintro is the place to go.

 Located at the Fontainbleau Hotel, Hakkasan is the ideal place for an affordable family brunch with an Asian twist.
 Hakkasan offers a dim sum basket that contains all you’ll need to get your Sunday brunch started the right way.
-After that, there’s plenty of shrimp, beef, vegetables, and noodles available to keep you satisfied.
+After that, plenty of shrimp, beef, vegetables, and noodles are available to keep you satisfied.

 Yardbird Southern Table & Bar